- S -

 to this company's own website.

-Fluid compasses already existed before but this new designed
+Fluid compasses already existed before but this new design

 consisted of a capsule made of elastic parts of identical dilatation